 is a visual artist from São Paulo/Brazil. her research-led practice often unfolds on the crossroads of academia, institutional critique and participatory social practice. she studies the duality between producer and consumer and its ramifications in nature and health.
 Paula combines her artistic practice with her editorial work through independent editorial projects. she is part of the translocalia.com—a network of artists, designers, curators, audiences and professionals from different domains to discuss, share and plan for the future through art.

-is a curator and arts writer having recently completed her Master of Arts in Contemporary Art History at Leiden University, where her research focused on global contemporary art and the intersection of aesthetics and politics in regard to human agency. she is interested in how contemporary artists respond to the urgent questions and events of our time, not only by representing these situations but also by directly intervening in the social domain.
+is an independent curator and arts educator of interdisciplinary art.
+She holds a Masters of Arts degree in Art History from Leiden University, and has presented and published her research internationally on diverse topics such as art accessibility, aesthetics and politics in regard to human agency, and social practice art.
+She is interested in how contemporary artists respond to the urgent questions and events of our time, not only by representing these situations but also by directly intervening in the social domain.
+Her current projects and research focus on using technology in art to increase accessibility for people with disabilities in art spaces.